Home / Destinations / Singapore / The Perfect 5 Day Singapore Itinerary

 These two walking platforms ascend around a 35 metre high stretch of mountainside and beneath the spray of what is now the second tallest indoor waterfall in the world.

-→ You can buy discounted tickets to Gardens by the Bay on Klook here.
+» You can beat the queues and buy advanced tickets to Gardens by the Bay here.

 Allow around an hour to fully explore each dome before heading through Gardens by the Bay to the Supertree Grove.